Wild Rivers Recreation Area

 - Day Use: $3.00/day per vehicle.
 An annual day use pass, good for the calendar year, is available for $20.00.

 - Camping: $7.00/night for one vehicle, $10.00 for two.
 Maximum 2 vehicles and 10 people per site.
-(Additional vehicles may park in day use parking areas at $3.00/day.)
-Change is available at the Visitor Center or from a Park Ranger or Camp Host.
+(Additional vehicles may park in day use parking for $3.00/day.)
 Annual day use passes do not apply to camping fees.

 - Wild Rivers Inner Gorge Primitive, group shelters:$30.00 per day, $40.00 per night.
 Group shelter reservations are made by submitting a request through BLM_NM_TAFO-Admin@blm.gov.

 - Day Use Hours -- 6 a.m. to 10 p.m.
 An overnight camping fee will be required for anyone choosing to remain in the recreation area after the specified day use hours.
 Please observe quiet hours from 10 p.m. to 6 a.m.
 Noise levels on radios should be kept to minimum to not disturb others.